ifsnop/mysqldump-php/README.md

   - https://stackoverflow.com/questions/13728106/unexpectedly-hitting-php-memory-limit-with-a-single-pdo-query/13729745#13729745
   - https://secure.php.net/manual/en/mysqlinfo.concepts.buffering.php

-## Errors
+## Privileges

-To dump a database, you need the following privileges :
+To dump a database, you need the following privileges:

 - **SELECT**
   - In order to dump table structures and data.